The Night Of The Stars

 As part of LEAF’s efforts to save Junior High activities, the annual “Night of the Stars” talent show was initiated in April, 2002.
 This fundraising effort was initially held at the St. Cloud Civic Center.
 “Night of the Stars” promotes the work of LEAF and the impact of endowment-funded grant cycles for District 742 activities.
 For the first three years, the Civic Center venue for this event showcased athletic clinics and music activities.
 Alumni pro athletes Jim Eisenreich, Jim Fahnhorst, and Keith Fahnhorst have made appearances and outstanding music alumni have graced the concert stage.
 In 2004, Christopher Weldon, concert pianist and ‘92 Apollo graduate, provided clinics for Tech and Apollo students weekdays and then performed on the “Night of the Stars” stage.
 Tech’s own Krista Weis, class of ’82, an accomplished music educator and conductor, returned to rehearse and then conduct a combined Apollo and Tech Orchestra.
 And ’72 Tech grad and acclaimed motivational speaker, Mark Scharenbroich, was a masterful emcee for 2004’s star attractions.

-The Night of the Stars, held each February or March, continues to be a major fundraising event for LEAF, with proceeds divided between the school activities programs that sell tickets and the LEAF Endowment.
-The event has grown to where it is generating nearly $25,000 in revenue annually.
+The Night of the Stars, held annually, continues to be a major fundraising event for LEAF, with proceeds divided between the school activities programs that sell tickets and the LEAF Endowment.
+Support the LEAF Activities Endowment today!